Streaming dictionary matching with mismatches: Algorithm

 \subsubsection{Extension to Case~\ref{it:ii} and wrapping up}

 Consider now Case~\ref{it:ii}.
-Note first that the $2k$-period of a string $P_i[|P_i|-|\tau'_i|, |P_i|]$, which is $\tau'_i$ extended by one character, must be at least $d$, and therefore by Observation~\ref{obs:rare} there can be at most one $k$-mismatch occurrence of $P_i[|P_i|-|\tau'_i|, |P_i|]$ per $d$ positions of the text.
-We use the techniques of the algorithm for Case~\ref{it:i} to retrieve the occurrences of $P_i[|P_i|-|\tau'_i|, |P_i|]$, and then use the techniques of the algorithm for patterns with large periods (Lemma~\ref{lm:largeperiods}) to extend the retrieved occurrences.
+Note first that the $2k$-period of a string $P_i[|P_i|-|\tau'_i|, |P_i|]$, which is $\tau'_i$ extended by one letter, must be at least $d$, and therefore by Observation~\ref{obs:rare} there can be at most one $k$-mismatch occurrence of $P_i[|P_i|-|\tau'_i|, |P_i|]$ per $d$ positions of the text.
+We use the techniques of the algorithm for Case~\ref{it:i} to retrieve the $k$-mismatch occurrences of $P_i[|P_i|-|\tau'_i|, |P_i|]$, and then use the on-demand algorithm (Corollary~\ref{cor:ondemand}) to check which of the retrieved occurrences can be extended into full occurrences of the patterns $P_i$.